camiloribeiro/cdeasy/README.md

 Setting up the environment
 ===========================

-Before clonning this repository you you need docker, docker-compose (1.6.0+) and git in your machine.
+Before cloning this repository you you need docker, docker-compose (1.6.0+) and git in your machine.
 If you want to try new stuff, than a IDE of your preference could be needed.
-In any case, it should be able to be edited using only VIM (like I do) or any other favority text editor
+In any case, it should be able to be edited using only VIM (like I do) or any other favorite text editor

 OSX
 ----

-If you are new to docker and you want to get some abstraction on the docker machine, please install boot2docker:
+If you are new to docker and you want to get some abstraction on the docker machine, please install docker for mac:

     - https://docs.docker.com/installation/mac/